Khushi-Shukla/Design-Analysis-of-Algorithms/README.md

 3. Write a C++ program to find the sum of the series : 1/2 + 2/3 +...+ n/n+1
 4. Write a C++ program to implement linear queue

+## Module 2
+1. Write a C++ program to implement MergeSort
+1. Write a C++ program to implement HeapSort

 Readme to be updated soon